Comiso Airport: 1981–1991

+Augustinian Friars, including the future Pope Leo XIV, protesting the installation of NATO missiles in Cosimo.

-During the summer of 1983, three large anti-nuclear demonstrations, largely funded by the Communist Party, were conducted around the base perimeter, with as many as 5,000 protesters at the events in late July, August and September.
+During the summer of 1983, three large anti-nuclear demonstrations, initiated by the Italian Communist Youth Federation but later joined by members of the Italian Confederation of Trades Unions were conducted around the base perimeter, with as many as 5,000 protesters at the events in late July, August and September.
+The Communist mayor of Comiso, Giagomo Cagnes, was also a major coordinator of the protest movement.
+The actions of NATO also lead to widespread protests throughout Europe, including Rome, London, and Vienna.
+Robert Prevost, the future Pope Leo XIV, participated in the protests in Rome.
 After these three demonstrations, which also involved a large number of Italian police, both local and national, the protesters appeared to lose interest and only a few very small incidents took place over the following years.

 From 1983 to 1991, Comiso Air Base was the largest NATO base in southern Europe and housed 112 BGM-109G Ground Launched Cruise Missiles.
 Comiso Air Station was a very tightly controlled facility with a large security presence assigned due to the mission of the base, and the presence of nuclear-armed missiles which were stored at the base.

 The U.S. Air Force 487th Tactical Missile Wing and Italian Air Force host organisation jointly accomplished the NATO GLCM mission at Comiso until the base closed on 30 June 1991, a result of the signing of the Intermediate-range Nuclear Force Treaty in 1987.

 In the late 1990s, Comiso was used for the Rainbow Mission (Italian: Missione Arcobaleno), to house 5,000 Kosovars during the war in former Yugoslavia.
 The refugees were temporarily settled in the abandoned homes of the US military who left in 1991.

 1992–present

 Refurbishment work to reactivate the airport started in 2004 and was completed during the winter of 2008.
 The new runway is 2538 m long and 60 m wide, (45 m with two hard shoulders, each of 7.5 m) and has two fast exits (B and C); they connect to a taxiway 38 m wide.
 An ILS (Instrument Landing System) was installed and a new control tower 19 m high was built.

-The first civil flight was made on a 30 April 2007, after the necessary tests and the inauguration of the new runway, but the airport was open to the traffic only on 30 May 2013.
+The first civil flight was made on 30 April 2007, after the necessary tests and the inauguration of the new runway, but the airport was open to the traffic only on 30 May 2013.
 In 2014, the airport was renamed to honour Pio La Torre, a politician from Palermo who had been assassinated by the Mafia in 1982.

+The control tower of Comiso airport in 2008.